consolidation/annotated-command/README.md

     }
 }
 ```
+Note that the `$options` array must be an associative array whose key is the name of the option, and whose value is either a **string** containing the default value for the option, or the boolean value `false`, which indicates that the option takes no value.
+The only other valid value for an option is InputOption::VALUE_REQUIRED, which indicates that the user must provide a value for the option whenever it is used.

 ## Hooks

 Commandfiles may provide hooks in addition to commands.
 A commandfile method that contains a @hook annotation is registered as a hook instead of a command.
 The format of the hook annotation is: